Discover the Oropa Way

 Cycling itineraries have been traced along the paths of the walking routes, which follow pathways other than the routes, suitable for those traveling by bike with bags.
 Once arrived at Oropa, hikers can return by renting an e-bike.
 You can then stay overnight at the Sanctuary of Oropa (and it is well worth it) and return the next day.
 You will spend an extra day of leisurely riding along the Cycling itinerary, an easy, mostly asphalt and fully signposted itinerary, traveling along some of the most beautiful scenic roads in Piedmont.

-Bike rentalBook your next trip now
+Bike rentalPlan your trip

 The Official Guide